 Want to hear more about the project and its research areas?
 A list of our forthcoming and recent event activities is below.
-Entries are in reverse chronological order, with some of our events planned for the end of the year, so you might need to scroll down to find everything that’s happening soon.
+Entries are in reverse chronological order, so you might need to scroll down to find everything that’s happening soon.

 Soundscapes: New challenges, new horizons – 5th-7th April 2018

 Laura Slater will be taking part in ‘Soundscapes: New challenges, new horizons’ as part of an academic session within the Association for Art History Annual Conference at the Courtauld Institute of Art and KCL in April 2018.
 Her paper will explore how the Psalter of Queen Philippa framed and evoked the experience of sacred sound, and the ways that it may have shaped ritual public performances of queenly piety.
 More information can be found at http://www.forarthistory.org.uk/events/annual-conference-2018/

 Queen Philippa of Hainault and her Psalter – 14th February 2018

 Laura Slater spoke at the Dr Williams’s Library lecture series to discuss her work with MS Ancient 6, an extremely small psalter first owned by Queen Philippa of Hainault, wife of Edward III of England, and which may have been made as a wedding gift to mark Philippa’s marriage to Edward in 1328.
 This talk examined the contents and imagery of MS Ancient 6 in this context, highlighting the traces it bears of contemporary political upheavals in England, and discussing the devotional practices it may have been prescribing for the new queen.
 More information can be found at http://dwl.ac.uk/event.php?&event=28.

 Plainsong and Medieval Music Society 2018 Study Day and Council Meeting – 20th January 2018